user4571/FSA_Capstone_Project/README.md

-#FSA_Capstone_Project
+###FSA_Capstone_Project
 Fullstack Academy Capstone Achievement

 This is a capstone project for Fullstack Academy Cybersecurity course.
-The project consisted of the following:;
+The project consisted of the following:
-•	Design a test spear-phishing attack aimed a specific individual.;
+•	Design a test spear-phishing attack aimed a specific individual.
 •	Conduct OSIT operations to determine the best attack vector to convince the target to click on a malicious link
 •	Create a malicious web page to mimic a legitimate web site with malicious download embedded in a link
 •	Write malware to encrypt the victim’s file system when executed